LookBeehind/Downloader/README.md

   without specifying the properties each time, or you can switch the radio button, to set other properties.
 * If a video is not getting downloaded, ensure that the resolution you selected is not too low, and it is actually available for that video.
+* Each time you download a video, it remembers this video, and the next time you download the same playlist/video, it will start downloading from the next video, skipping the already downloaded ones.

 ## Link specification: